ewencai/GIFtoolsCookbook/content/AtoZ/gravity/gravityForward.rst

 To complete this exercise, you must first download the necessary files and set up the working directory for your project.

     - Download the demo `Download the demo <https://owncloud.eoas.ubc.ca/s/lDVLwPD2LKI2QKK>`__
-    - NOTE: Steps (without links) are also included with the download
-    - NOTE: Requires at least GIFtools version 2.1.3 (Oct 2017)
     - :ref:`Set the working directory <projSetWorkDir>`

+.. tip:: - Steps (without links) are also included with the download
+         - Requires at least GIFtools version 2.1.3 (Oct 2017)

 Import files
 ------------